Keep It Fresh and Fire Up the Harvest Barbecue

 The end of summer doesn’t mean the reign of the barbecue has come to an end!
 Whether you’re hosting an autumn get-together or looking for some new cooking ideas, it’s time to get fresh with your grill.

-It may sound counter-intuitive for the barbecue, but meat doesn’t need to be the focus of meal planning.
-After all, the essence of fall is in the seasonal vegetables.
+The essence of fall is in the seasonal vegetables.
 When looking for recipe ideas, start with what’s in season:

 Tomatoes: Grilled tomatoes can be stuffed, tossed in salads, served on garlic bread or used to make pasta sauce with a unique barbecue flavour.